AhBestt/How-To-Storage-Scale/Installation_Step.md

-Step to Installation Storage Scale
+#Step to Installation Storage Scale

+1. prepare your iso file